rozacki/JiveFunctionalTesting/hive/README.md

 #### tests_data folder
 This folder is mapped to hive-server.
 Will contain all test json data.
-Test data is copied to hdfs via ``hdfs dfs -put`` during tests startup.
+Test data is copied to hdfs via ``hdfs dfs -put`` during tests startup into hdfs folders

 ## HDFS
-Physical location of HDFS folders is in the local ``tests`` folder.
+HDFS folder uses physical location in the local ``tests`` folder.

 Each test has its own location.
 Raw JSON test data is copied to folder ``/user/hive/source/{test-name}/``.

 Where sourceDB,sourceCollection come from mapping files.
 Both will be aligned to

-The database user is _hive_ user and _default_ database is the testing database, hence the folder where managed tables will be stored is here:
+The database user is _hive_ user and _default_ database is the testing database, hence the folder where managed (after first step) tables will be stored is here:
 ``
 /user/hive/warehouse/default/
 ``